mariorodeghiero/mariorodeghiero-blog/posts/2019-12-18-styled-components.md

 ---

-<a class="link" href="https://www.styled-components.com/" target="_blank">styled-components</a> is a library with more than 2 million downloads that allowto use css in javascript.
-Styled-components allows us some features that help us indevelopment process such as: browser compatibility, individual css for each componentneed to import .css files ... you can check more in <a class="link" href="https://www.styled-components.com">styled-components</a> Now let's see how the styled-components work with ReactJS.
+styled-components is a library with more than 2 million downloads that allow to use css in javascript.
+Styled-components allows us some features that help us in development process such as: browser compatibility, individual css for each component need to import .css files... you can check more in [styled-components](https://www.styled-components.com/) Now let's see how the styled-components work with ReactJS.

 ## Install